Arnold-n/P1P2MQTT/README.md

 **Monitor and control your Daikin system via the room controller (P1/P2) interface!**

 Daikin (hybrid) heat pump systems are usually controlled by a room thermostat (and/or other controller) over a 2-wire interface, called P1/P2.
 This project enables to monitor (and, for some systems, control) your Daikin system from e.g. Home Assistant over MQTT via the P1/P2 thermostat wires, using the hard- and software of this project.
 For monitoring it is only eavesdropping on the regular communication between the main controller and the heat pump.
-For control it may function as "auxiliary controller" to the main thermostat, requesting the main controller to set certain system parameters on the Daikin system.
+For some models it provides control by acting as an "auxiliary controller" to the main thermostat, requesting the main controller to set certain system parameters on the Daikin system.
 Depending on your model it may be possible to switch the heat pump or DHW boiler on or off, switch between heating or cooling, set target temperatures, etcetera.

 ![Home assistant](images/homeassistant300.png)